 Land Use & Zoning

 The planning of our community is crucial in ensuring the economic wellbeing of the Town.
 The Planning Board studies and plans for the needs of the Town for current and future development and land use.
 The Conservation Commission protects wetlands, related water resources, and adjoining land areas.
 The Design Review Advisory Board provides information, recommendations, and professional design review of proposed buildings and signage.
-Overseeing historic preservation, contextual compliance, and design review within the Town's designated local historic districts is the Historic Districts Commission.
+Overseeing historic preservation, contextual compliance, and design review within the Town's designated local historic districts is the Historic Districts Commission, which also acts as the Town's Historical Commission.
 The inter-departmental Master Plan Implementation Committee discusses the goals and progress of the various action items in the Master Plan and provides assistance in achieving them.
 Should decisions by the Building Commissioner or the Planning Board go challenged, a petitioner may go to is the Zoning Board of Appeals.

 Open Space & Recreation